pegulabs/terms/privacy_policy.md

 ### 2.1 Personal Information

-**"Personal Information"** is information you provide to Pegu that can be used to identify you personally.
+**"Personal Information"** is information you provide to advicedrop that can be used to identify you personally.
 You can take advantage of some basic features without providing Personal Information, but to register for the Service or take advantage of all the features, you'll need to provide additional information